-BGP MED not set
+MED not set

 When an MED is not set on a route, Cisco IOS has always assumed that the MED is zero.
-Some other vendors have assumed that the MED is 4294967295 (2^32-1).
+Other vendors have assumed that the MED is 65535.
 This divergence can result in eBGP routing loops between Cisco and other vendor routers.
 This confusion was due to the lack of any definition in the BGP standard on what to do if MED was not set.

 The most recent IETF decision regarding BGP MED assigns a value of infinity to the missing MED, making the route lacking the MED variable the least preferred.
 The default behaviour of BGP routers running Cisco IOS software is to treat routes without the MED attribute as having a MED of 0, making the route lacking the MED variable the most preferred.
-To configure the router to conform to the belated IETF standard, use the command (new in 12.0 and 12.1, but not in 12.0S):
+To configure the router to conform to the IETF standard, use the command (new in 12.0 and 12.1, but not in 12.0S):